dynamsoft-docs/license-server-docs/common/mechanism.md

 All Dynamsoft SDKs that support trackable licenses have a built-in mechanism to get authorization at initialization as well as collect and report its usage during runtime.

+> If you are using an old browser like IE 9 to access a web application.
+Check out [Special Notice for IE 9](#special-notice-for-ie-9).

 ## Configure LTS

 > Read more on [what is LTS]({{site.about}}terms.html#license-tracking-server)

-> If you are using an old browser like IE 9 to access a web application.
-Check out [Special Notice for IE 9](#special-notice-for-ie-9).

 The following code snippets show how to configure LTS.
-If you are using Dynamsoft-Hosting `LTS`, you should specify the server as "https://mlts.dynamsoft.com".
+If you are using Dynamsoft-Hosting `LTS`, you can skip to this step.

-> Important NOTE
->
-> If you are using Dynamic Web TWAIN 17.0, it's mandatory to specify the `licenseServer` in your code.
-Use "https://mlts.dynamsoft.com" if you are using Dynamsoft-Hosting `LTS`.

 * JavaScript